rafutek/simulogic/README.md

 To deploy the project in a production environment, Dockerfiles are used to create environment, server and interface production images.
 They are used in *docker-compose.prod.yml* but Traefik service still needs to be configured.

-## Running tests
+## Tests

-Run `yarn nx test server` to execute the unit tests of the server app via Jest.
+Run `yarn nx test server` to execute the unit and end-to-end tests of server app via Jest.

+If some errors are thrown, it might be because of parallel execution.
+So consider using `yarn nx test server --runInBand` to execute one test after another.

+## Documentation

+Run `yarn doc:server` to generate and deploy server documentation.
+You will be able to see dependency graphs and read comments of server app on your browser.